LGGospodinov22/LGGospodinov22-my-first-repo/README.md

 # My first repository
-## This is my lovely repository which I totaly created without the help of koce
+## This is my lovely repository which I totaly created without the help of my god koce